 Used to identify anyone who has reporting access.
 Roles include Department Chair, Dean, Provost, or Administrative Assistant.

 Also referred to as a session or survey.
 Allows for multiple administrations to run concurrently to accommodate rolling administrations.
 Administrations can be set up for 5 week, 8 week, 16 week courses etc.

 Also referred to as a questionnaire.
 Evaluations are groupings of questions that can be asked by the core (all), and then by college, department, program, or course attribute.
 A core set of questions is not required but is recommended.

 Institutional Unit ID (also known as organization chart ID).
 This is the area that the course belongs to.
 If the same as the subject, list the Subject code here.
 If the course belongs to an area different than the subject, put the correct identifier here.

 Cross Listed Course

-All students who enroll in this course, regardless of the subject listing through which he or she may have enrolled, experience the same course.
-We will combine cross listed courses together for reporting purposes.
+All students who are enrolled in a cross listed section, regardless of the subject listing through which he or she may have enrolled, experience the same course.
+We will combine cross listed courses sections together for reporting purposes.
 If a course is not cross listed, leave blank in the import files.